3 inexpensive solutions for getting top-notch training

 The United Methodist Church consistently invites some of the top thinkers from around the globe to offer the best from their areas of expertise online via webinar.
 You might look ahead and plan your volunteer training to happen at the same time as a live webinar broadcast, but you need not do that.
 Each webinar or video is archived so you can call them up at your own convenience.
 Custom-design a training day with content on communications, children, youth and adults.
 Check out the following resources:

-- The General Board of Church & Society’s Webinars and Trainings
+- The General Board of Church & Society’s Training and other events

 - MyCom communications tips playlist